apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

 contains attributes like age, workclass, education, marital-status, occupation, race, [...] and the labels >50K or <=50K.
 Most of these features are categorical string values, but the dataset also includes continuous features.
 For this we define three different levels with a increasing level of detail with regard to features provided by SystemDS.
-In the first level we simply get an already preprocessed dataset from a Datasetmanager.
+In the first level we simply get an already preprocessed dataset from a DatasetManager.
 The second levels shows the builtin preprocessing capabilities of SystemDS.
-With the third level we want to show how we can integrate custom built networks or algorithms into our python programm.
+With the third level we want to show how we can integrate custom built networks or algorithms into our Python program.

 Prerequisite: